-With recent advances in veterinary oncology that offer better treatment and greater chances for recovery, Veterinary Associates of Cape Cod offer many tools to diagnose, stage, and treat a variety of cancers in dogs and cats.
+With recent advances in veterinary oncology that offer better treatment and greater chances for recovery, our veterinarians offer many tools to diagnose, stage, and treat a variety of cancers in dogs and cats.

 Like with humans, early detection is the key to successful treatment.
 However, detection can be difficult, as cancer often occurs internally and therefore may not be detected until clinical signs develop.
 Like with many more serious pet health issues, annual physical exams are the best way to monitor changes in body weight and physical condition.
 If an external sign, like a growth or tumor, is found by the owner or veterinarian, a fine needle aspirate is performed and cells are then examined under a high-powered microscope for evidence of malignancy.
 Detecting tumors within the body may be more difficult depending on the location.
 State-of-the-art digital radiographs and ultrasounds are other important diagnostic tools that our animal clinic uses to screen for cancers in our pets.